amidonc/WSL2-ArchLinux-configuration-files/README.md

 after install, choose 'yes' to enter chroot

-create a symbolic link for kitty that points to foot for hyprland.
+create a symbolic link to foot from kitty for hyprland
 ```
 ln -s /bin/foot /bin/kitty
 ```
-create a symbolic link for xterm
+create a symbolic link to foot from xterm
 ```
 ln -s /bin/foot /bin/kitty
 ```